-• Learn how to be a good listener.
-Practice "active listening" and use every conversation as an opportunity to better understand other people's points of view

-- Talk to other students, teachers or experts to learn more about topics covered in class.
+- Learn how to be a good listener.
+Practice "active listening" and use every conversation as an opportunity to better understand other people's points of view - Talk to other students, teachers or experts to learn more about topics covered in class.
 Try to be prepared with good questions - Ask your teacher about working in pairs or groups, or participating in projects with other classes, to encourage discussion.
-Outside of class, join or form a study group - Get involved in a social cause that relates to a topic you're studying, or volunteer to mentor other students in a subject you know well - Take part in role playing, presentations, debates and group activities
+Outside of class, join or form a study group - Get involved in a social cause that relates to a topic you're studying, or volunteer to mentor other students in a subject you know well

 The following recommendations are based on your results.
-Consider each and select the ones you think would work best for you.
+Consider each and select the ones you think would work sets